-The 3 Things You Must Do to Pass the Bar Exam
+The 4 Things You Need to Do to Pass the Bar Exam

 1. Learn the Law

 Thankfully, you don’t have to know everything in those subjects–just the material that the bar will test on.
 You don’t need to sit through endless lectures, days on end.
 You just need lectures that cover the pertinent topics that the bar covers.
-It frees up your time to learn law on your own, too, in a more hands-on manner using flashcards and reading concise outlines.
+It frees up your time to learn law on your own, too, in a more hands-on manner using flashcards, picking up law from answering MBE questions and reading concise outlines.

 This is just the beginning, though.
 No one can cram all that information by listening to a series of lectures and looking through flashcards.
 Too many points on the bar exam come from writing which brings us to point number two…